 - Estimates of steady-state unemployment rates are cyclically-sensitive (hysteretic) and thus the previously eschewed use of fiscal and monetary policy to attenuate the rise in unemployment has no conceptual foundation.

-- There is no clear correlation between changes in the inflation rate and the level of unemployment, such that inflation rises and falls at many different unemployment rates without system.
+- There is no clear correlation between changes in the inflation rate and the level of unemployment, such that inflation rises and falls at many different unemployment rates without any systematic relationship evident.
 See Table above.

 - The use of univariate filters (Hodrick-Prescott filters) with no economic content and Kalman Filters with little or no economic content has rendered the NAIRU concept relatively arbitrary.
 Kalman Filter estimates are extremely sensitive to underlying assumptions about the variance components in the measurement and state equations.
 Small signal to noise ratio changes can have major impacts on the measurement of the NAIRU.
 Spline estimation is similarly arbitrary in the choice of knots and the order of the polynomials.
 Why not ask yourself: what caused the sudden arbitrary jump in the TRYM estimate in the last graph around 1974?
 They haven’t a coherent explantion.
 It is just a data fudge.